tomaskovacik/ParkingSensorsMonitor/README.md

 <img src="https://raw.githubusercontent.com/tomaskovacik/ParkingSensorsMonitor/master/pics/20191115_175723.jpg" />

-ant here is one which was in same plastic box but luck funkcionality:
+and here is one which was in same plastic box but luck funkcionality:

 <img src="https://raw.githubusercontent.com/tomaskovacik/ParkingSensorsMonitor/master/pics/20191115_175726.jpg" />